Paul Scully: Business career

 In April 2025, Scully joined the advisory board of DeepGreenX Group Inc., a technology company specialising in AI-driven digital finance and green infrastructure.
 His appointment was reviewed and approved by the UK government's Advisory Committee on Business Appointments (ACOBA), which imposed conditions to mitigate potential conflicts of interest, including restrictions on lobbying and the use of privileged information acquired during his ministerial tenure.
 In May 2025, DeepGreenX filed a registration statement with the U.S. Securities and Exchange Commission (SEC) as part of its plans to list American Depository Shares (ADSs) on the New York Stock Exchange, highlighting Scully's role as an advisory board member in the company’s strategic disclosures.

 In October 2025, the company submitted a formal request to withdraw its planned public offering.
+In early 2026, a Hong Kong weekly magazine published an investigative report alleging that some former investors of the Hong Kong–based iFree Group had been encouraged to transfer their shareholdings to DeepGreenX in connection with a proposed overseas listing, raising concerns about investor protections and regulatory status.
+DeepGreenX denied the allegations, stating that it had no direct investment relationship with iFree Group and that the magazine’s report contained factual inaccuracies, adding that it had not been contacted for verification prior to publication.

 Personal life

 Scully is divorced and has two grown-up children.